 Here is the programming project that the class did.

 My reasons for the assignment: For applications, understanding definite integrals is crucial.
 Also, some of them can only be calculated by use of a computer (or tables/tedious calculations).
 Hence, I wanted to make sure that my students (a) understood definite integrals, and (b) were comfortable with the fact that a computer can easily compute certain definite integrals.
+Also, one thing I like about group work is that more challenging assignments can be tackled by a group than by an individual.
+Further, it is important to learn how to work well on a team.

 I try to include as many things as is reasonable in a quiz.
 For example, problem 4(b) in quiz 2 tests several basic properties of logarithms.
 Normally, each problem has fewer ingredients, but a somewhat tricky logarithms question seemed appropriate for a calculus class.

 A more typical quiz where I try to include a lot is quiz 4.
 In lectures, I try to emphasize the different growth rates of different functions.
 Hence, I want my students to eventually be able to efficiently “figure out” problems 3 and 4 (from quiz 4).
 In those problems, the lesson is that exponential functions grow much faster than polynomials.
-Equivalently, polynomials grow much faster than logarithms.
+Similarly, polynomials grow much faster than logarithms.

 The bonus problems at the end of quiz 12 begin with the paragraph preceding problem 5.
 Also, on quiz 10 problem 1, I gave full credit if they wrote a definition that works for continuous functions $f$.
 (I have since specifically added that hypothesis in the problem.)